hohlb/cantonal-prediction/README.md

 This web app will be deployed automatically to https://cantonal-prediction.herokuapp.com/ with every code commit to this GitHub repository.

-The automatic deployment was set up via the Heroku dashboard.
+The automatic deployment was set up via the GitHub actions, see the configuration file `.github/workflows/heroku.yml`.
-This works even using Heroku's free tier ✨

 To configure the Heroku runtime, the files `Procfile`, `requirements.txt`, and `runtime.txt` of this repository are used.